agorapp-dao/agorapp-solana/packages/content/solana/rust/intro-to-solana/public/01-introduction/lesson.md

 ## Developing contracts for Solana

-Development of Solana contracts can be developed using one of these frameworks:
+Solana contracts can be developed using one of these frameworks:
 * **Native** in Rust; it is the best choice when you need to develop a small contract, or you need to have full control over data transfer, storage etc
 * **Anchor** in Rust; it is less verbose, suitable for multi-program projects, with complex Web UIs
 * **Seahorse** in Python